 Copy and paste the shortcode from here into your post.

-4 Salary Currency
+2.4 Salary Currency

 Enter the ISO code of the currency that the salary will be paid in.
 Fill this field correctly.

-Enter the recommended salary in numbers in the Salary(Recommended) option.
+Enter the actual salary in numbers in the Salary(Recommended) option.
 Also, select the time period for the salary to be paid from the drop-down list.
 The options are Yearly, Monthly, Weekly, Daily, Hourly, None.

-6 Date Posted
+2.6 Date Posted

 Enter the date and time when the job was posted with the help of a date and time picker.